-To see our latest newsletter please click here.
+To read our latest news, click here.

 Good question, it depends on who you ask.
 Some place the date of its founding as early as 1140, while the 17th Century historian Timothy Pont states that he had studied the Abbey’s charter which gave the date as 1191.
 Unfortunately, the charter of the Abbey has been lost, so we have no accurate records to consult.
 Since then, the date of 1188 seems to be popular, in fact the Old Parish Church celebrated the 800th Anniversary in 1988.
 The founders were an Anglo-Norman family named de Morville, some say specifically Hugh de Morville, as he was High Constable of Scotland.
 Some claim it was his son Richard.
 Others say it was his other son, also confusingly called Hugh.
 The truth is, we don’t know for sure.

 Most likely, the abbey was designed and built by Italian and French mason-monks, assisted by local ‘free’ masons.
 Being a Freemason meant that, as a skilled worker, you could travel freely without the need to obtain permission from any local Lord.
 These foreign craftsmen would have brought their practices and customs with them and would have applied them in Scotland in order to protect their jobs and skills.
 They would have had a hand in all aspects of the building, and many of them would have had skills other than just stoneworking.
 “Architects” of medieval abbeys were not usually credited by name, as the buildings were for the glory of God, not an individual person.
 No doubt some of the monks were also skilled in architecture.

 As well as the Continent, they came from Kelso Abbey in the Borders.
 They were members of the Tironensian Benedictine order, originating from Tiron in France.
 Unlike some other orders, they wore grey habits.